MediaComem/comem-archioweb/README.md

   * The WebSockets endpoint or WAMP topic must send real-time messages containing relevant data for the application.
     (For example, a chat application may notify its clients in real-time of the number of channels, messages, etc, to display activity on the home page.)
   * The WebSockets endpoint or WAMP topic may be unprotected (i.e. implementing authentication or authorization is mandatory).
-* You must implement **automated tests**:
-  * You must write tests for **at least 4 separate REST operations** in your API (for example: create thing, update thing, list things, delete thing).
-    One test for each operation is enough.
-  * Your tests must be **reproducible** (running `npm test` several times in a row should always produce the same result).

 **Infrastructure**